 What can’t be automated?

 Obviously, credentials needed to access some services still have to be defined in some way.
-In pure Docker setup they can be defined as environment variables in your service containers, which will require a restart of your container.
+In a pure Docker setup, they can be defined as environment variables in your service containers, which will require a restart of your container.
 Kubernetes is simpler as credentials would be defined as secrets, so there is no need to restart the pods.
 But this still requires some minimal manual work on your end.
 Other than this, everything else happens automatically.
 Learn more about using secrets with Kubernetes & Sematext.

 Can monitoring be set up without the UI?

 Yes!
 If you love your terminal more than the GUI, the ability to set up monitoring in a fully manual way, via the console, is still present.
 The Discovery screen shows all discovered services and their statuses regardless of how their monitoring agent was set up.
 Learn more.